 I had told Bob the story of Jivery and how I was through with dogs, not wanting to go through the pain of losing it again.
 And he respected that until one day, after about three years of teaching him, he showed me a picture of a new dog the SPCA had brought to the clinic.
 “Do you want to meet her?
 She’s about 5 months old.
 Australian Shepherd.”

 What a beautiful pup!
 It was a few days before Christmas and I was feeling kinda merry, so I said to myself, “Why not?
 Couldn’t hurt to look.”
-In my mind, she looked like she should be a dog named Roxie.
+In my mind, she looked a Roxie.
 I always wondered why I had already named her before I even met her.
 LOL.
-Next day Roxie came home with me.
+The next day, a dog named Roxie came home with me.

 Idiosyncrasies of a dog named Roxie